Guidance and support for the use of AI in health and social care and child development

 Inappropriate use of AI

-Like plagiarism, AI can be used by students to create work which they then try to pass off as their own work.
+Like any form of plagiarism, students to create work which they then try to pass off as their own work.
 Where a student has used AI to complete all or some of their work, they are not demonstrating their own knowledge, understanding and application of skills.
 This may prevent the candidate from presenting their own authentic evidence.

 If the student has used AI to provide evidence directly assessed in the marking criteria, this cannot be awarded marks.
 This will also prevent the student from providing their own authentic evidence towards the marking criteria.

-- Creating summary notes of research for use in assignment or exam, such as Unit 25 pre-release
+- using AI to create summary notes of research for use in assignment or exam, such as Cambridge Technicals Level 3 Unit 25 pre-release.

 What to do when candidates misuse AI in assessments

-Teachers must not accept work which is not the student’s own.
-Ultimately the Head of Centre has the responsibility for ensuring that students do not submit inauthentic work.
+Through supervision of candidates, you should be able to minimise the use of AI.
+You must not accept work which is not the student’s own.
+Ultimately, the Head of Centre is responsible for ensuring that students do not submit inauthentic work.

-If you suspect AI misuse and the student has not signed the declaration of authentication, your centre doesn’t need to report the malpractice to OCR.
+If you suspect AI misuse before the student has signed the declaration of authentication, your centre doesn’t need to report the malpractice to Cambridge OCR.
 You can resolve the matter prior to the signing of the declarations.

-If AI misuse is suspected after formal submission and signing of the authentication sheet, AI concerns within candidate work should be reported with a JCQ M1 form, as outlined in the JCQ AI guidance, available on the Malpractice section of the JCQ website.
-Please email your completed forms to OCR at malpractice@ocr.org.uk.
+If you suspect AI misuse within candidate work after formal submission and signing of the authentication sheet, you must report it.
+Report concerns with a JCQ M1 form, as outlined in the JCQ AI guidance, available on the Malpractice section of the JCQ website.
+Please email your completed forms to Cambridge OCR at malpractice@ocr.org.uk.

 Frequently asked questions